 Discussion:

-The NSS_PE subfield contains an unsigned integer NSS_PE that is used to indicate the scope of NSSn for the PPETmax NSSn RUb subfields and PPET8 NSSn RUb subfields in the PPE Thresholds Info field.
+The NSS_PE subfield contains an unsigned integer NSS_PE indicating the scope of NSSn for the PPETmax NSSn RUb subfields and PPET8 NSSn RUb subfields in the PPE Thresholds Info field.

 Note to the Editor: The proposed descprition by the commenter is simpler than the original description.